 "I'm an active member of my local community where I hold some volunteering roles including Safeguarding Representative for my local parish.
-I joined the Strategy previous mergers and was not happy with certain aspects.
-Becoming a member of the Strategy and Policy Group shape and improve services.
+I joined the Strategy and Policy Group in early 2022 in anticipation of the merger between Peabody and Catalyst.
+I have witnessed previous mergers and was not happy with certain aspects Becoming a member of the Strategy and Policy Group allows me to influence decisions, effect change and help shape and improve services.
 I want to be a beacon for fellow leaseholders and residents, to get issues heard and understood.